This post has been refreshed for 2017 👻

 - Filters must be submitted as a web-optimized, transparent PNG

 - Your PNG should have a width of 1080 pixels and a height of 1920 pixels

 - Your PNG must be under 300KB in size

-To learn more about geofilters and how to submit your own, visit the Snapchat website.
+To learn more about Snapchat geofilters and how to submit your own, check out our guide.

 The minimum size for these geofilters is 5,000 square feet (enough to cover an office building) and the minimum amount of time the geofilter can exist is 30 minutes.
 On the other side of the spectrum, users can spread their on-demand geofilters as far as 5,000,000 square feet.

 The turnaround time for review is about a day, and pricing starts at $5.